hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 ## Roles

 Roles are a named set of permissions used to access resources.
-They are assigned to users, user groups or API clients to grant them permissions for a specific set of resources on a space.
+They are assigned to users, user groups or API clients.
+Roles grant permissions for a specific set of resources in a space.

 Roles are available for the services that are available within the tenant.
 The following table is incomplete but lists the most common roles and definitions.